anasvag575/VLSI/README.md

 The technology used is SCMOS 0.25um (meaning 1 by 1 um grid size) And most of ngspice scripts are LEVEL 3 spice simulations

+For the schematit and extraction of the netlist MAGIC was used (http://opencircuitdesign.com/magic/) For the simulation of the netlist Ngspice was used (http://ngspice.sourceforge.net/)

+Every folder containts the exercise set and the necessary files for it to work

 ### Exercise set 1
 In exercise 1 we have to design an inverter in MAGIC with the following specifications:
 - For both NMOS, PMOS -> Width of 3μm